Rhythm, timing and metronome exercises for guitar – Part I

 metronome exercises guitar

 My suggestion is that you start with phone app metronomes because you can always have a metronome on you.
-The Metronome app by Soundbrenner is an awesome metronome app as you can do all sorts of tempi, time signatures, customize accents, save the tempo of the songs you are practicing and even make playlists.
+The Metronome app by Soundbrenner is an awesome metronome app as you can do all sorts of tempo, time signatures, customize accents, save the tempo of the songs you are practicing and even make playlists.
 All in all, an excellent companion tool for your music practice.
 If audio “ticks” are not your thing, Soundbrenner has got you covered as well.
-Many musicians prefer to feel the beat vibrations rather than hearing them and Soundbrenner Pulse and Core deliver just that.
-This is a wearable metronome that helps you develop your internal timing, connects with the app, can be a tuner and with so many other functionalities that will make your time worth for just checking it out.
+Many musicians prefer to feel the beat vibrations rather than hearing them, and Soundbrenner Pulse and Core 2 deliver just that.
+This is a wearable metronome that helps you develop your internal timing.
+And connects with the app, can be a tuner and with so many other functionalities that will make your time worth just checking it out.

 Practicing with a metronome

-Learning about rhythm and developing a good internal timing is something that can be learned and developed overtime, and a consistent guitar metronome exercises forces you to pay attention to where the beat is and how all the notes are being played in relation to each beat.
-Oddly enough, sometimes this means stepping away from the guitar a bit and take your time with the metronome.
-You can try this, if you are on a beginner level and having trouble with time keeping:
+Learning about rhythm and developing a good internal timing is something that can be learned and developed over time.
+And a consistent guitar metronome exercise forces you to pay attention to where the beat is and how all the notes are being played in relation to each beat.
+Oddly enough, sometimes this means stepping away from the guitar a bit and taking your time with the metronome.
+You can try this if you are on a beginner level and having trouble with time keeping:

-As strange as it may sound, because you are not playing an instrument per se, as you practice this you are fine-tuning your movements to synchronize yourself with the beat and in no time, you will start feeling the beat in a more natural way.
+As strange as it may sound, because you are not playing an instrument per se.
+As you practice this you are fine-tuning your movements to synchronize yourself with the beat and in no time, you will start feeling the beat in a more natural way.
 This is paramount for your instrumental practice as you are developing motor skills accuracy and a sense of steady tempo.
-The next step is to transfer this skill to the guitar.
+The next step is to transfer this skill to the guitar metronome exercises.

 metronome exercises guitar